-The Australia-Thailand Institute (ATI) is pleased to announce its inaugural Artist-in-Residency Program.
+The Australia-Thailand Institute (ATI) is pleased to welcome applications to its second annual Artist-in-Residency Program.

-The residency is open to artists over the age of 18 (with a proven art practice of at least three years) in visual arts, performing arts and literature.
-More information can be found in the ATI artist-in-residency guidelines (link to guidelines document).
+The residency is open to artists over the age of 18 (with a proven art practice of at least three years) in visual arts, performing arts and literature to undertake a residency between October 2014 and 30 June 2015.
+More information can be found in the ATI artist-in-residency guidelines.

 An online link to the application form will be available on this website from 1 September.

 During a visit to Australia by the then Thai Prime Minister’ in May 2012, the then Prime Minister, the Hon Julia Gillard MP, jointly announced with Her Excellency Yingluck Sinawatra the launch of the Discover Thailand Scholarships program.

 Eleven $4,000 scholarships (administered through Universities Australia) were awarded to Australian university students to study in Thailand for a semester or more.

 A second tranche of scholarships was awarded in 2014.